cage1016/alfred-change-case/README.md

 |cc title| Convert to a space separated string with the first character of every word upper cased|
 |cc upper| Convert to a string in upper case|
 |cc ucfirst| Convert to a string with the first character upper cased|

+## Contribute
+If you find any bug or want to propose a new feature, please open an issue to discuss it.

+## License
+This repository contains free software released under the MIT Licence.
+Please check out the [LICENSE](./LICENSE) file for details.